 Printing file types

 Depending on your printer, you may need to export your scan in a specific file type.
-The most common file type for printing is an STL file, but SOL supports many more.
+The most common file type for printing is an STL file, but the software supports many more.

 |OBJ||An OBJ file is a standard 3D image format that can be exported and opened by various 3D image editing programs.
 It contains a three-dimensional object including 3D coordinates, texture maps, polygonal faces, and other object information.
 The OBJ format is widely considered to be a universal format for 3D image editing applications.
 The OBJ file commonly contains references to one or more .MTL files, which contains surface shading material.
 (Learn More)|